sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     docker build -t jupyter-lab .
     ```

 You can now run a container from the image.
-However, you will have to tell docker where to publish port 8888 from the docker container with `-p [CONTAINERPORT:HOSTPORT]`.
+However, you will have to tell docker where to publish port 8888 from the docker container with `-p [HOSTPORT:CONTAINERPORT]`.
 We choose to publish it to the same port number:

 ```sh
 docker run --rm -it -p 8888:8888 jupyter-lab
 ```

+!!! note "Networking"
+    More info on docker container networking [here](https://docs.docker.com/config/containers/container-networking/)

 By running the above command, a container will be started exposing jupyterhub at port 8888 at localhost.
 You can approach the instance of jupyterhub by typing `localhost:8888` in your browser.
 You will be asked for a token.
 You can find this token in the terminal from which you have started the container.